crottolo/free_addons/chatgpt_bot/README.rst

 * ``server_wide_modules = base,web,queue_job`` add ``queue_job``
 * Then restart the server and see a logs file in server console.

+This module require the offical library openai

+you install with ``pip install openai``

 .. image:: images/image1.png

 **This module is required for not blocking the server when the API is called.**